 - Did the program meet your goals?

-- Publish write-up of event with photos on website, newspaper, newsletter, annual report
+- Publish a write-up of the event and/or share photos on social media, website, newspaper, newsletter, annual report

 About This Text